sebasacuna/tdd-katas/README.md

 - [x] Roman Numbers
 - [x] Fizz and Buzz
+    * If number is multiple of three and five return FizzBuzz
     * If number is multiple of three return Fizz
     * If number is multiple of five return Buzz
     * Otherwise return the number